Assistant Professor of Management and Organization

 Please click here for CV.

-My research examines corporate governance and strategic decision-making through a behavioral lens.
+My research examines strategic decision-making through a behavioral lens.
 Specifically, I consider how socio-cognitive and socio-political factors are relevant for our understanding of how owners, directors, and senior managers affect the strategic decisions and outcomes in entrepreneurial firms going public, as well as in non-profit institutions.

 Socially Responsible Investing and Entrepreneurship